wilsonliaows/docs/developing-connectors/connectors-design-guide/action-input.md

   </tbody>
 </table>

+These fields should be grouped into a logical section as shown below.

 ![CSV import metafields that describes the CSV file to import](/assets/images/connectors-design-guide/csv-import-action-metafields.png)
 *CSV import metafields that describes the CSV file to import*